For the product updates of 2019, see Product Updates 2019.

 - The 'conditions' button for undefined placeholders is now disabled (instead of simply not working when placeholders are not defined).

-- In the exercises overview of any level within the repository, the names of exercises are now displayed.
+- In the exercises overview of any lesson within the repository, the names of exercises are now displayed.

-- The order of challenges is now stored correctly when changing to the 'fixed order' method while editing a level.
+- The order of challenges is now stored correctly when changing to the 'fixed order' method while editing a lesson.

-- In the exercises overview of any level within the repository we now display if the challenge is linked from a different repository or not.
+- In the exercises overview of any lesson within the repository we now display if the challenge is linked from a different repository or not.

 - The order of (parameterised) multiple choice answers are shuffled when taking a test.
 Inline with the practice mode the answers are always shown in the same order in the review mode.